 You can also stream full HD Foxtel on your PC or Mac for the first time with Foxtel Now.
 The service offers Google Chrome support, so you can watch in your browser.
 Or, if you prefer, you can send the video to your Chromecast.

-Coming down the track are apps for Playstation and Xbox game consoles, as well as apps for smart TVs.
+Coming down the track are apps for Xbox game consoles and smart TVs.
 Until then, the existing Foxtel Play apps will continue to work fine on those devices.
 You’ll just be limited to SD until the new app arrives.

 Long-time Foxtel Play users